nextcloud/documentation/admin_manual/enterprise_firewall/file_firewall.rst

 written.

 .. note::
-   As of ownCloud 9.0 administrators are no longer exceptions to the rules.
-   This was changed, because since ownCloud 9.0 the file firewall app no longer can lock out administrators from the web interface, when rules are misconfigured.
+   As of ownCloud 9.0, the File Firewall app cannot lock out administrators from the Web interface when      rules are misconfigured.

 Figure 1 shows an empty firewall configuration panel.
 Set your logging level to **Failures Only** for debugging, and create a new ruleset by clicking the **Add